The Best Towns in Portugal

 Another beautiful village in Portugal, just a stone’s throw from Lisbon, is the cliffside town of Azenhas do Mar.
-This is a village where you can see the rugged cliffs facing onto the rough Atlantic ocean.
-The white-washed cottages that sit on the cliff are lovely to look at and, as the village is small, there’s plenty of time to relax, hike, and eat.
+This is a village where you can see the rugged cliffs facing the rough Atlantic Ocean.
+The white-washed cottages that sit on the cliff are lovely to look at, and, as the village is small, there’s plenty of time to relax, hike, and eat.

 It’s one of the most peaceful places to stay in Portugal.
 As such, it’s a great starting point for loads of great day trips around the area.
 For example, Cabo de Roca or Sintra.
 However, the real highlights are the spectacular sunsets you’ll see from the cliffs every night – magic!